-Figure 3.10-7 Step by Step of Dijkstra's Algorithm Implementation require an update of a graph for every cycle.
-Both algorithms can easily be modified in our advantage in traversing around multiple objects.
+Figure 3.10-7 Step by Step of Dijkstra's Algorithm Implementation

 The steps shown in the figure occurs inside of the while loop.
 The initial condition would be all the vertices are valued at ∞ and the origin vertex is zero.
 The iteration just keep evaluating each vertex and its edges then put it in set S and so forth.
 Then, we keep extracting the vertex with the minimum value from the Q and relax every edge that has the vertex in it.